home-docs/docusaurus/docs/home-lab/hardware/raspberry-pi-4-64.md

 ## Raspberry Pi Setup: Network Connector and IaC Control Node

-**Boot Media**: We will use a Samsung 128GB SATA SSD in a Orico USB3.0 case.
+**Boot Media**: We will use a Samsung 128GB SATA SSD in an Orico USB 3.0 case.

 ### OS Selection